Aantrreksh/sql-query/sqlref/sql_reference.md

 If the file format is Parquet, with the optional `MERGE SCHEMA` clause you can handle Parquet schema evolution by specifying to scan all qualifying Parquet objects for their schema, and to merge the final schema across all objects.
 By default, for Parquet input only the first Parquet object that is found is used to infer the schema, which guarantees minimal overhead for compiling the SQL.
 Thus, use this option if your Parquet input data does not have a homogeneous schema.

-If the object type identifier `TEXT` is used, the input is read line by line without infering any schema.
-The whole line will be returned in one column called `value`.
+If the object type identifier `TEXT` is used, the input is read line by line without inferring any schema.
+The whole line is returned in one column, called `value`.
-To query specific fields from the input data e. g. [regexp_extract](/docs/sql-query?topic=sql-query-sqlfunctions#regexp_extract) or [get_json_object](/docs/sql-query?topic=sql-query-sqlfunctions#get_json_object) can be used.
+To query specific fields from the input data, you can use the options [regexp_extract](/docs/sql-query?topic=sql-query-sqlfunctions#regexp_extract) or [get_json_object](/docs/sql-query?topic=sql-query-sqlfunctions#get_json_object).

-<object alt="syntax diagram for an external table specification"  data="./diagrams/externalTableSpec-dc1612e2f755ba76224287e03ca4cc9e.svg" ></object>
+<object alt="syntax diagram for an external table specification"  data="./diagrams/externalTableSpec-10fc1b82d8651444e19f48feb3f666fd.svg" ></object>

 ### timeSeriesProperties
 {: #timeSeriesProperties}